venumigihansa/Posture-Guard/README.md

 ### 📊 History & Insights
 - Local data persistence for offline use
 - **Posture history tracking** and visual trend charts
-- Weekly summaries and recommendations
+- Weekly summaries and exercise recommendations

 ---